awsr/PS-StreamXRef/docs/Export-XRefData.md

 ```

 ## DESCRIPTION
-This command exports the contents of the lookup data cache as JSON to a specified file.
+This cmdlet exports the contents of the lookup data cache as JSON to a specified file.

-The files created by this command can be used with `Import-XRefData`.
+The files created by this cmdlet can be used with `Import-XRefData`.

 ## EXAMPLES